 CHKD Student Profile.
 During the CHKD orientation session, the CHKD Student Profile form must be completed by all students and signed by the clinical coordinator.
-Failure to complete paperwork on time will result in an oral warning.
 Proof of program required immunizations, the influenza vaccine and completed background checks must be documented and verified by the clinical coordinator prior to the start of CHKD rotations in the fall semester.
-CHKD requires COVID-19 vaccine and does not accept exemptions.
+CHKD requires COVID-19 vaccine.

 CHKD Attendance Records.
 Students will document their daily attendance at CHKD electronically using Trajecsys.
 The CHKD clinical supervisor will designate a RAD department computer for students to access so their clinical instructors can verify their attendance while they are at CHKD.
 RAD Program clinical attendance and tardiness policies apply to all students while doing their CHKD rotation.
-Students need to obtain permission from the CHKD clinical instructor when the assigned hours vary; they must also follow up by communicating with their assigned clinical instructors.
+Students need to obtain permission from the CHKD clinical instructors when the assigned hours vary; they must also follow up by communicating with their assigned clinical instructors.